CBIIT/NCI-DOE-Collab-Normal_Tumor_Pair_Classifier/Pilot1/NT3/README.md

 It is useful for studying the difference and transformation of latent representation between normal and tumor tissues.
 The model also acts as a quality control check for synthetically-generated gene expression profiles.

 ### Data
-The model is trained on the balanced 700 matched normal/tumor gene expression profile pairs available from the Genomic Data Commons (GDC).
+The model is trained on the 700 balanced and matched normal/tumor gene expression profile pairs available from the Genomic Data Commons (GDC).
 The full set of expression features contains 60,483 float columns from RNA-Seq [FPKM-UQ](https://docs.gdc.cancer.gov/Encyclopedia/pages/HTSeq-FPKM-UQ/) values.
 This model achieves around 98% classification accuracy.
 The associated metadata for the samples (such as normal/tumor) can be found in the file [matched_normal_samples.metadata.tsv](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-7372363).

 ### Software Setup
 To set up the Python environment needed to train and run this model: